Reza-HZ/MiniClust/MiniClust V1/README.md

 # MiniClustV1

-MiniClustV1 is a graphical user interface (GUI) for clustering phylogenetic trees using the `miniclust` function.
-This GUI allows users to select folders, specify output files, and visualize the resulting clusters and trees.
+MiniClustV1 is a graphical user interface (GUI) for clustering BCR trees using the `miniclust` algorithm.
+This GUI allows users to select folders, specify output files, and visualize the resulting clusters and BCR trees.

 ## Installation